 It is against the law to travel unless there is a “reasonable excuse” – so how is that defined?

 Best Fish and chips shops on the North Coast 500 fish & chips have long been an excellent meal choice for those who just want a quick and tasty takeaway meal.
 On the NC500 in the Scottish Highlands, we are lucky enough to have several good quality fish and chip shops all along the highland's coastal route, also known as Scotland's Route 66.
-Most of them use award-winning local fish and potatoes, but it is the location that makes them taste so good.
-These chippies keep the customers coming back for more.
-We have created a directory of the best chippies on Scotland's ultimate road trip for you to try.

 The Highland Council has decided to introduce a tariff at EV charge points, starting on 1 June 2021.